praekelt/numi-api/docs/index.rst

   to the project with the id ``project_id``.

   Only accessible if the authenticated user has :ref:`admin permission
-  <permissions-admin>` or has permissions associated with project
+  <permissions>` or has permissions associated with project
   ``project_id``.

   .. sourcecode:: http